The Kit: Everything You Need to Run Without Electronics

 The barometer

 The barometer reading in isolation is less informative than the trend over three or six hours.
 A reading of 1010 hPa means very little by itself.
 A reading of 1010 hPa that was 1014 hPa three hours ago means a great deal.
-The habit of logging pressure at regular intervals — every three hours underway, every watch change on a longer passage — converts a barometer from a decoration into a weather instrument.
-Rowell describes this discipline in Weather at Sea as the foundation of any field forecast attempt: without a logged pressure trend, you are guessing.
+The habit of logging pressure at regular intervals, every three hours underway, every watch change on a longer passage, converts a barometer from a decoration into a weather instrument.
+Rowell describes this discipline as the foundation of any field forecast attempt.
+Without a logged pressure trend, you are guessing.

-What to look for: a steady pressure above 1013 hPa indicates settled anticyclonic conditions.
+What to look for.
+A steady pressure above 1013 hPa indicates settled anticyclonic conditions.
 Pressure below 1000 hPa indicates a significant low in the vicinity.
-A rapid fall — two or more hPa per hour — deserves immediate attention regardless of what the forecast said four hours ago.
-A rising pressure after a front, particularly a rapid rise, can indicate a fast-deepening low behind the front rather than settled conditions ahead: a rapid post-frontal rise followed by a renewed fall is one of the more dangerous North Atlantic weather sequences and the barometer is the only instrument that catches it in real time.
+A rapid fall, two or more hPa per hour, deserves immediate attention regardless of what the forecast said four hours ago.
+A rising pressure after a front, particularly a rapid rise, can indicate a fast-deepening low behind the front rather than settled conditions ahead.
+A rapid post-frontal rise followed by a renewed fall is one of the more dangerous North Atlantic weather sequences and the barometer is the only instrument that catches it in real time.

 The full treatment of how to read a synoptic chart and what the barometer is telling you in context is in the Weather Forecasting series.